fmenabe/python-clg/doc/source/configuration.rst

 execute
 -------
-This section indicate what must be done after the command is parsed.
-It allow to import a file or a module and launch a function in it.
-This function only take one argument which is the **Namespace** containing arguments.
+This section indicates what must be done after the command is parsed.
+It allows to import a file or a module and launch a function in it.
+This function takes only one argument which is the `Namespace` containing the arguments.

 Keywords:
-    * **module**
+    * `module`
-    * **file**
+    * `file`
-    * **function**
+    * `function`

-.. note:: **module** and **file** keywords can't be used simultaneously.
+.. note:: `module` and `file` keywords can't be used simultaneously.

 file
 ~~~~
-This is a string indicating the path of a python file.
+Path of the python file to load.

 module
 ~~~~~~
-This is a string indicating the module to load (ex: *package.subpackage.module*).
-This recursively load all intermediary packages until the module.
+Module to load (ex: *package.subpackage.module*).
+This recursively loads all intermediary packages until the module.
 As the directory of the main program is automatically in ``sys.path``, that allows to import modules relatively to the main program.

 For example, the directory structure of your program could be like this: